 I developed a long-lasting episode of debilitating back pain.
 It forced me to slow down and dedicate time and attention (and money) to healing.

-While considering these questions, I was taking regular yoga classes, absorbing the teachers’ messages, all very different from messages I’d absorbed all my life and believed unquestioningly.
-These new messages were about self-love and self-care, connecting that to loving and caring for others and the world around me.
+While considering these questions, I was taking regular yoga classes, absorbing the teachers’ messages, all very different from past messages I’d learned and believed unquestioningly.
+These new messages were about self-love and self-care, and connecting that to loving and caring others and the world around me.

 I saw that treating myself as worthy of attention, kindness and generosity was going to be the key to regaining my health.